temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 ## Backfill

-Backfilling a Schedule executes [Workflow Actions]() ahead of the Schedule's specified time range.
+Backfilling a Schedule executes [Workflow Tasks](/concepts/what-is-a-workflow-task) ahead of the Schedule's specified time range.
 This is useful when you need to execute a missed or delayed Action, or if you want to test the Workflow ahead of time.

 To backfill a Schedule in Go, use `Backfill()` on the `scheduleHandle`.